eosnetworkfoundation/grant-framework/applications/greymass-web-client-sdk.md

 The long term plans for Greymass include building a number of products and services that leverage EOSIO technologies in the future once the development environment is easy to use for both developers and users.

+It should be anticipated that future funding will be required to facilitate the creation of additional Web Client Plugins and Core Library Extensions.

 ## Additional Information

 **How did you hear about the Grants Program?** Directly from the ENF.